 Microsoft Project calculates project variances using built-in mathematical functions.
 Further, it facilitates presentation of data in graphical format.
 This not only simplifies data presentation but also makes data analysis a lot easier.

-- Start Variance : Start – Baseline Start
+MS Project Start Variance = Start – Baseline Start

-- Finish Variance : Finish – Baseline Finish
+MS Project Finish Variance = Finish – Baseline Finish

-- Duration Variance : Duration – Baseline Duration
+MS Project Duration Variance = Duration – Baseline Duration

 Finally, in this post we have seen application of variance analysis in scope, schedule and cost control.
-This technique also helps organizations that do not implement earned value management system.
-Further, Microsoft Project provides variation data for each activity in the schedule.
+This technique also helps organization that do not implement earned value management system.
+Further, Microsoft Project provides variance analysis data for each activity in the schedule.
 However, MS project functions work only when project schedule has a baseline.
 This further asserts the importance of creating a baseline of project schedule to compare plan and actual data.